It's really raining out there and you need to hire a roofer to fix or replace your roof.

-A reputable company will insist on the appropriate, good quality materials necessary to do the job.
-Presence of substandard materials is a bad indicator.
+A reputable company will insist on the appropriate, good-quality materials necessary to do the job.
+The presence of substandard materials is a bad indicator.
 Hint: reliable roofing companies may proudly promote their use of quality brand materials.

 You will know if you chose correctly because a number of things will happen.